 Google Keyboard is one of the best keyboards for Android.
 Earlier I used to use Fleksy, but currently, I’m using Google Keyboard and the typing experience is very smooth, if not smoother.
+You use it better with the following 5 Google Keyboard tips and features.

 At first glance, it may look like a simple keyboard but it packs a lot of useful features inside.